FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### **Controller  operation**
 ### Problem in context:

-Since the program follows the MVC  pattern, there needs to be a controller that reads the user inputs and manages the flow of the game.
+Since the program follows the MVC  pattern, there needs to be a chess.controller that reads the user inputs and manages the flow of the game.

 ### The pattern:
 The implemented pattern is the State Pattern.
 It behaves like a finite-state machine, meaning there is a number of finite states, and each transition,